virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 - long -> ListTemplate(java.util.function.LongToIntFunction: sizeFunc, java.util.function.LongFunction<String>: valueFunc) -> java.util.List<String>
   - *ex:* `ListTemplate(HashRange(3,7),NumberNameToString())` - *create a list between 3 and 7 elements, with number names as the values*

+## LoadDouble

+Load a value from a named thread-local variable, where the variable name is fixed or a generated variable name from a provided function.
+If the named variable is not defined, then the default value is returned.

+- Object -> LoadDouble(String: name) -> Double
+  - *ex:* `LoadDouble('foo')` - *for the current thread, load a double value from the named variable.*
+- Object -> LoadDouble(String: name, double: defaultValue) -> Double
+  - *ex:* `LoadDouble('foo',23D)` - *for the current thread, load a double value from the named variable,or the default value if the named variable is not defined.*
+- Object -> LoadDouble(java.util.function.Function<Object,Object>: nameFunc) -> Double
+  - *ex:* `LoadDouble(NumberNameToString())` - *for the current thread, load a double value from the named variable, where the variable name is provided by a function.*
+- Object -> LoadDouble(java.util.function.Function<Object,Object>: nameFunc, double: defaultValue) -> Double
+  - *ex:* `LoadDouble(NumberNameToString(),23D)` - *for the current thread, load a double value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

+## LoadFloat

+Load a value from a named thread-local variable, where the variable name is fixed or a generated variable name from a provided function.
+If the named variable is not defined, then the default value is returned.

+- Object -> LoadFloat(String: name) -> Float
+  - *ex:* `LoadFloat('foo')` - *for the current thread, load a float value from the named variable.*
+- Object -> LoadFloat(String: name, float: defaultValue) -> Float
+  - *ex:* `LoadFloat('foo',23F)` - *for the current thread, load a float value from the named variable,or the default value if the named variable is not defined.*
+- Object -> LoadFloat(java.util.function.Function<Object,Object>: nameFunc) -> Float
+  - *ex:* `LoadFloat(NumberNameToString())` - *for the current thread, load a float value from the named variable,where the variable name is provided by a function.*
+- Object -> LoadFloat(java.util.function.Function<Object,Object>: nameFunc, float: defaultValue) -> Float
+  - *ex:* `LoadFloat(NumberNameToString(),23F)` - *for the current thread, load a float value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

+## LoadInteger

+Load a value from a named thread-local variable, where the variable name is fixed or a generated variable name from a provided function.
+If the named variable is not defined, then the default value is returned.

+- Object -> LoadInteger(String: name) -> Integer
+  - *ex:* `LoadInteger('foo')` - *for the current thread, load an integer value from the named variable.*
+- Object -> LoadInteger(String: name, int: defaultValue) -> Integer
+  - *ex:* `LoadInteger('foo',42)` - *for the current thread, load an integer value from the named variable, or the default value if the named variable is not defined.*
+- Object -> LoadInteger(java.util.function.Function<Object,Object>: nameFunc) -> Integer
+  - *ex:* `LoadInteger(NumberNameToString())` - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function.*
+- Object -> LoadInteger(java.util.function.Function<Object,Object>: nameFunc, int: defaultValue) -> Integer
+  - *ex:* `LoadInteger(NumberNameToString(),42)` - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

+## LoadLong

+Load a value from a named thread-local variable, where the variable name is fixed or a generated variable name from a provided function.
+If the named variable is not defined, then the default value is returned.

+- Object -> LoadLong(String: name) -> Long
+  - *ex:* `LoadLong('foo',42L)` - *for the current thread, load a long value from the named variable.*
+- Object -> LoadLong(String: name, long: defaultValue) -> Long
+  - *ex:* `LoadLong('foo',42L)` - *for the current thread, load a long value from the named variable, or the default value if the named variable is not defined.*
+- Object -> LoadLong(java.util.function.Function<Object,Object>: nameFunc) -> Long
+  - *ex:* `LoadLong(NumberNameToString(),42L)` - *for the current thread, load a long value from the named variable,where the variable name is provided by a function.*
+- Object -> LoadLong(java.util.function.Function<Object,Object>: nameFunc, long: defaultValue) -> Long
+  - *ex:* `LoadLong(NumberNameToString(),42L)` - *for the current thread, load a long value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

+## LoadString

+Load a value from a named thread-local variable, where the variable name is fixed or a generated variable name from a provided function.
+If the named variable is not defined, then the default value is returned.

+- Object -> LoadString(String: name) -> String
+  - *ex:* `LoadString('foo','examplevalue')` - *for the current thread, load a String value from the named variable.*
+- Object -> LoadString(String: name, String: defaultValue) -> String
+  - *ex:* `LoadString('foo','examplevalue')` - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*
+- Object -> LoadString(java.util.function.Function<Object,Object>: nameFunc) -> String
+  - *ex:* `LoadString(NumberNameToString(),'examplevalue')` - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*
+- Object -> LoadString(java.util.function.Function<Object,Object>: nameFunc, String: defaultValue) -> String
+  - *ex:* `LoadString(NumberNameToString(),'examplevalue')` - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LongToString

 Return the string representation of the provided long.